vbudi000/cloudpak8s/_content/mcm/cp4mcm_mcm_install.md

 ## Overview

-In this section we will walk throught the installation of the MCM component of the Cloud Pak for Multicloud Management.
+In this section we will walk through the installation of the MCM component of the Cloud Pak for Multicloud Management.
 This document is specifically written for installations on Red Hat OpenShift 4.2 running on an x86 architecture.
 The purpose of this document is to be agnostic.
 In other words....
-MCM reqiures OpenShift 4.2 to be installed we don't care if it is on-prem on in the cloud or bare-metal or virtual machines.
+MCM requires OpenShift 4.2 to be installed we don't care if it is on-prem or in the cloud or bare-metal or virtual machines.
 In the sections below we will discuss the Online vs Offline install, both of which are very similar with differences in the location of the MCM installation images.

 ### Prerequisites